 Temperament: The Valais are supposed to be friendly, curious, and docile sheep.
 They like people and are extremely cuddly and fun to be around.
 We knew that whatever the foundation breed we chose had to be friendly as we wanted to like them and enjoy working with them.

 Horns: To have or not have horns.. well that’s the big debate among many breeders.
-After reading studies that show that a polled breed will eventually produce horns if consistently bred to a horned breed, I decided that although part of the breed standard and therefor important, it was not THE most important feature for me to start with.
+After reading studies proving that a polled breed will produce horns if consistently bred to a horned breed, I decided that horns were not THE most important feature.
 These sheep are a meat and wool breed.
 I therefore chose to first focus on size and wool.
-I also have to mention, that I saw scurs already in my F1 weather, so I now feel confident that horns will come in future generations.
+I also have to mention, I’ve seen F1 lambs out of polled ewes with horns, so I’m sitting back, enjoying not having to deal with horns just yet!

-Mothering ability, ease of lambing and milk supply: Although not part of the breed standard, I also wanted to make my life as a shepherdess as easy as possible, so I wanted a breed that were known to give birth easy and without help, who were excellent mothers and had a large supply of milk.
+Mothering ability, ease of lambing and milk supply: Although not part of the breed standard, I also wanted to make my life as a shepherdess as easy as possible.
+I was looking for a breed that were known to give birth easy and without help, who were excellent mothers and had a large supply of milk.